smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/GetSystemInfo/index.md

 #### Parameters

-This RPC has no additional parameter requirements.
+This RPC has no additional parameter requirements

 ### Response